Dortmund vs Atlético de Madrid Champions League quarter-final second leg preview: Where to watch, kick-off time, predicted line-ups | UEFA Champions League

 Predicted line-ups

-Dortmund: Kobel; Ryerson, Hummels, Schlotterbeck, Maatsen; Sabitzer, Can; Sancho, Nmecha, Adeyemi; Füllkrug
+Dortmund: Kobel; Ryerson, Hummels, Schlotterbeck, Maatsen; Sabitzer, Can; Brandt, Malen, Adeyemi; Füllkrug

-Atlético de Madrid: Oblak; Lino, Azpilicueta, Giménez, Witsel, Molina; De Paul, Koke, Llorente; Morata, Griezmann
+Atlético de Madrid: Oblak; Molina, Witsel, Giménez, Hermoso, Azpilicueta; De Paúl, Koke, Llorente; Griezmann, Morata

 Form guide